21 AC Maintenance and Home Cooling Tips

 Deep Clean with a Brush

 Scrub crud off of a small room air conditioner using a plastic bristle brush and foam cleanser.
-Here are more tips for cleaning a small room air conditioner.

 Time for a New Unit?

 Don’t just assume you can toss your old AC unit in the trash.
 There are likely rules about proper disposal in your city.
 Contact your local waste management organization to dispose of your AC unit properly.
-Here are some other ways to save energy in the summer.

 Simple Way to Cool Your Garage